codeandfire/trying-lime/README.md

 The output from this script should typically exactly match the output from the LIME package.
 You can verify this as follows.
-The script `verify_lime.py` is a script that uses the official LIME package and follows their official tutorial for image explanations (using PyTorch), [found here](https://github.com/marcotcr/lime/blob/master/doc/notebooks/Tutorial%20-%20images%20-%20Pytorch.ipynb).
+The script `verify_lime.py` is a script that uses the official LIME package and follows their official tutorial notebook for image explanations (using PyTorch), [found here](https://github.com/marcotcr/lime/blob/master/doc/notebooks/Tutorial%20-%20images%20-%20Pytorch.ipynb).
 You can check that the script is exactly the same as the notebook, with only a few minor changes.
 Then, you can run `verify_lime.py` with the same image and the same configuration options as `run_lime.py`, and check that the resulting explanation image is very, very similar.